 What The Science Says About The Best Foods to Prevent Stroke

 Nuts-In one study, adding an ounce of nuts per day seemed to cut the risk of stroke in half.

 According to studies led by Harvard researchers, greens turned out to be associated with the strongest protection against major chronic diseases, including a 20% reduction for strokes (and heart disease) for every additional serving.

 Chocolate-According to population studies that followed people over time, those who ate chocolate appeared to have lower rates of stroke.
 But the sugar and dairy that come with most types of chocolate aren’t linked to positive health outcomes, so dark chocolate with high cacao content is the best choice.

 Citrus fruits-According to a study of 70,000 women published in the journal Stroke, women who consumed the most flavonoids from citrus fruits over a 14-year period had a 19% lower risk of stroke than women who consumed the fewest.

 Whole grains- Eating whole grains has been found to be associated with a reduced risk of stroke.

 Garlic- Garlic is a great choice for reducing stroke risk.
-A human study found that regular garlic consumption resulted in a 50% reduction in rates of stroke.
+A human study found that regular garlic consumption resulted in a 50% reduction in rates of STR.

-Magnesium-rich foods-According to a meta-analysis of studies, higher magnesium intake is associated with a reduced risk of stroke.
+Magnesium-rich foods-According to a meta-analysis of studies, higher magnesium intake is associated with a reduced risk of STR.
 Beans, leafy greens, and whole grains are all loaded with magnesium.